guardian/snyk-tag-monitor/README.md

-# This project has been deprecated
+# This project is no longer in use

 Snyk no longer has a tag limit